Brandon Doughty: Miami Dolphins

-Doughty was drafted in the seventh round of the 2016 NFL draft by the Miami Dolphins with the 223rd pick, acquired in a trade that sent Jamar Taylor to the Cleveland Browns.
+Doughty was selected in the seventh round of the 2016 NFL draft by the Miami Dolphins with the 223rd pick, acquired in a trade that sent Jamar Taylor to the Cleveland Browns.
 He was released by the Dolphins on September 14, 2016.
 He was signed to the team's practice squad on September 16.
 He signed a reserve/future contract with the Dolphins on January 10, 2017.

 On September 2, 2017, Doughty was waived by the Dolphins and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Dolphins on January 1, 2018.
 On April 4, Doughty was waived by the Dolphins.

 Arizona Cardinals

 On April 5, 2018, Doughty was claimed off waivers by the Arizona Cardinals.
 He was waived on May 7.